-The new licence allowed alcohol to be served with food.
+The new restaurant licence introduced in 1960 allowed alcohol to be served with food.
 Formerly only hotels, registered clubs and wine saloons could legally serve alcohol, even with meals.
 Balzac restaurant held the first restaurant licence in Victoria, allowing alcohol to be served with meals until 10 p.m.
-Balzac, which operated between 1958 and 2001, was started by George and Mirka Mora who sold it in the late 1970s to Leon Massoni.
+Balzac, which operated between 1956 and 1993, was started by George and Mirka Mora who sold it in 1965 to John and Maria Kornyei.
 In the 60s, new licensed restaurants began to open in Melbourne.

 Prior to 1960, newspapers in Victoria frequently reported raids on restaurants and nightclubs by the dreaded Licensing Squad.
-It was an open secret that certain Italian restaurants served alcohol in coffee cups and at a few restaurants, including Florentino, you could legally drink wine, since they had originally been licensed as wine saloons.
-If you wanted to enjoy dinner with a beer or cocktail to start and wine with your meal, they only choice was one of the posh hotels.
+It was an open secret that certain Italian restaurants served alcohol in coffee cups.
+At a few restaurants, including Florentino, you could legally drink wine, since they had originally been licensed as wine saloons.
+Otherwise, if you wanted to enjoy dinner with a beer or cocktail to start and wine with your meal, the only choice was one of the posh hotels.

-Although a referendum in 1956 to extend liquor trading hours was defeated, elements in the Victorian Government realised that things needed to change.
-Prior to the Melbourne Olympic Games, one MP declared that the city would be “the laughing stock of the world” owing its antiquated liquor laws.
+Although the 1956 referendum had been defeated, elements in the Victorian Government realised that things needed to change.
+Prior to the Melbourne Olympic Games, one MP declared that the city would be “the laughing stock of the world” owing to its antiquated liquor laws.